id-bioinfo/IAV_GCContent/README.md

-# A combination of GC content and CG dinucleotide frequency as a risk assessment factor for sustained transmission of avian influenza A virus in mammals
+# Genomic insights into sustained mammalian transmission of avian influenza A viruses

 + Data and materials used in this study includes the phylogenetic trees of eight protein coding regions for persistent mammalian lineage classification and H5 gene for latest emerging H5NX, the summary of statistics for genomic GC content, CG frequency and SVM model files.